The Harry and Jeanette Weinberg Foundation's Affordable Rental Housing Opportunities Initiative for Persons with Disabilities

 - Not have a criminal background that includes conviction of the production of methamphetamines in Federally-assisted property

 These criteria are subject to additions or modifications.
 This list should not be considered comprehensive or all-inclusive.
 Applicants are drawn from the Waiting List as units that meet their needs become available.

-As of August 2017, there are 17 Weinberg Apartments built and occupied or leasing in the following counties: Dorchester, Harford, Montgomery, Prince George's, Princess Anne, and Wicomico.
-An additional 7 units are under construction or in the pipeline for construction in Anne Arundel, Baltimore and Montgomery counties.
+As of February 2018 there are 20 Weinberg Apartments built and occupied, or leasing in the following counties: Dorchester, Harford, Montgomery, Prince George's, Somerset, and Wicomico.
+An additional 9 units are under construction or in the pipeline for construction in Anne Arundel, Baltimore and Montgomery counties.
 Additional units will be added to the pipeline over time.
 All vacancies are filled through the waitlist.

 If you are a Service Provider, contact Christina Bolyard via e-mail at firstname.lastname@example.org for more information.

 If you are a person with a disability seeking assistance, contact your Case Manager for more information and for a referral.